Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Modifications to testing and assembly procedures

 Due to the discovery of pinholes and their effect on leakage current measurements in fully completed modules, standard IV scan procedure was changed to turn off the ABCs before the scan.
 This ensures AMAC counts are not lowered or saturated because of pinholes.
 IV scans taken with unpowered ABCs may show negative currents due to 0V offsets that are higher than measurements at higher bias voltages.
 To prevent negative currents, one can take an IV scan where the initial 0V offset is actually measured at a small bias voltage such as -1V so that all measurements are taken at a constant ABC input voltage.
 This can be done to verify the accuracy of IV scan results or confirm the negative current was the result of a pinhole.
 Regardless of whether the 0V offset is measured at 0V or a small bias voltage, early breakdown behavior is clearly identifiable when IV scans are taken with the ABCs turned off.

-These results show significant variation in the onset of the gain reduction, with a fraction of channels exhibiting decreased gain at lower currents than anticipated.
+Figures \ref{fig:gain_vs_current_91}, \ref{fig:bnl_39}, and \ref{fig:art_damage} show significant variation in the onset of the gain reduction, with a fraction of channels exhibiting decreased gain at lower currents than seen by Affolder et \cite{Affolder_2021}.
 These currents approach the expected end-of-life leakage currents in the detector.
-The inconsistency in onset current with the previous study \cite{Affolder_2021}, which simulated pinholes with wirebonded shorts on undamaged strips, is likely due to variability in the properties of the cracked coupling capacitor or a local strip current increase due to the damage, compared to the estimated value.
-The new data in Figure \ref{fig:art_damage} appear to contain two distinct behaviors.
-Some channels are fairly consistent with the results from the prior study, while others have a much earlier gain reduction, indicative of the additional damage.
 As a result of the discrepancy in gain reduction onsets, the wirebonding procedure now emphasizes that strips damaged during bonding should not be re-bonded in order to prevent unacceptable levels of unexpected bad strips at the end of the detector's lifetime.

+The methods described in Section \ref{sec:LocatingPinholes} to locate pinhole-like connections are not included in the standard module testing procedure.
+However, module testing sites are encouraged to employ these methods whenever results from regular QC tests are not fully understood.
+For example, after obtaining a negative IV test, a module site may wish to measure gain as a function of leakage current with some light exposure.
+This could reveal a channel with bonding damage that was not noted during the wirebonding procedure.